UCLouvain-CBIO/scpdata/README.md

 # Single Cell Proteomics Data Package

-This package contains formatted and annotated single cell proteomics data.
+This package contains standardized and annotated single-cell, or close to single-cell, proteomics data.

 # Installation instruction